 What Is Molluscum Contagiosum?

-Molluscum Contagiosum is a virus that primarily affects the skin.
+Molluscum Contagiosum is caused by the molluscum contagiosum virus (MCV) that primarily affects the skin.
 The viral infection occurs as a result of the Poxvirus, an oval-shaped entity that has been found throughout the world for hundreds of years.
 The Poxvirus is the foundation for many commonly known illnesses such as smallpox.
 Interestingly, though other genuses of the Poxvirus affect both humans and animals equally, the Molluscipoxvirus only affects humans.
 Though it has not been tracked officially, there has been evidence that Molluscum Contagiosum has been on the rise since 1966 within the United States.

 Although Molluscum Contagiosum has been around for hundreds of years, no single, large scale investigation has ever been conducted of the infection in the United States.
 This is likely due to the lack of serious repercussions or harmful lasting impact on individuals despite experiencing various outbreaks throughout the years.

 Though there has been no official countrywide study, there was a comprehensive study conducted in 2005 to track the trend of Molluscum Contagiosum across the American Indian and Alaska Native population in the United States.
 Despite not covering the entire population, the results in this study were used as a measuring stick to extrapolate to the U.S. population at large.
 The official study findings were published in 2009 after scientific review in the scientific journal PLOS ONE.